-Among many considerations when undertaking one of these projects (e.g. crossing structure location and adjacent land use), one of the most important is the structural dimensions of the crossing structures.
+Among many considerations when designing a crossing structure (e.g. location and adjacent land use), one important aspect is the structural dimensions of the structure.
 For the purposes of this study, we define wildlife overpasses as above-grade structures that cross over roads and/or other transportation infrastructure.
 Similar terms used in literature to describe overpasses include landscape bridges, green bridges and eco-ducts.
-In comparison to wildlife underpasses, overpasses are preferred by some species (Kusak et al., 2009; Sawyer et al., 2016), but often also cost significantly more (McGuire & Morrall, 2000).
+In comparison to wildlife underpasses, overpasses are preferred by most large mammals (Kusak et al., 2009; Sawyer et al., 2016), but often also cost significantly more (McGuire & Morrall, 2000).

 Overpass width is an important design consideration.
 Studies that have compared overpass effectiveness data with overpass width suggest that wider overpasses more effectively enable the crossing of large mammals opposed to narrow structures that may deter crossings if animals feel uncomfortable and hesitant to cross (Pfister et al., 1997; Clevenger & Waltho, 2005).
 However, wildlife overpasses are costly structures, often 5-15 million dollars USD and wider structures cost more than narrower ones.
 Transportation agencies thus attempt to build structures whose dimensions satisfy the ecological role the structures are designed to support while delivering the project in a cost-effective manner.
 While the ideal width of a wildlife overpass will depend upon various factors (e.g. project objectives, target species, location etc.), in North America the recommended highway overpass structures width is 50-70 m over four lane highways.
-Overpass widths should also consider the length of the structure, where increased overpass length should scale with overpass width.
+Overpass widths should also consider the length of the structure, where longer structures require additional width.
 This consideration is addressed by the recommendation of a width to length ratio >0.8 for overpasses (Iuell, B. (ed.)., 2003).

 These recommendations are supported by research that suggests that some large mammals prefer to cross an overpass that is at least 50 m wide.
 Using wildlife crossings rates and demographic analysis, Ford et al. (2017) suggest that in comparison to underpasses, large overpasses (>50m in width) serve as crucial passages for family units of the grizzly bears whose survival is crucial to population viability.
 Also, in Banff National Park, the crossing rates of various large mammals were positively linked to structure width, and negatively associated with structure length (Clevenger & Waltho, 2005).
 Similar evidence from (Pfister et al., 1997) shows that crossing structures in Europe that were less than 20m were used significantly less than wider structures, and that between 20m and 50m the crossing rate of wildlife increased and subsequently flattened out.

 In practice, countless factors (e.g. political interest, budget, government structure) other than expert recommendations ultimately influence the width of overpass structures (Woo et al., 2018).
-In South Korea for example, researchers found that some of technical parameters of crossing structures (e.g. underpass height, underpass openness ratio) often fail to comply with expert recommendations (Woo et al., 2018).
-To further investigate global overpass widths and their adherence to certain expert guidelines, our study created a global inventory of wildlife overpasses and compared their physical characteristics to various expert recommendations/guidelines.
+In South Korea for example, researchers found that some of the technical parameters of crossing structures (e.g. underpass height, underpass openness ratio) often fail to comply with expert recommendations (Woo et al., 2018).
+To further investigate overpass dimensions and their adherence to expert guidelines, our study created a global inventory of wildlife overpasses and compared their physical characteristics to various expert recommendations/guidelines.

 1.4 Crossing Structure Effectiveness